 Accounts Receivable - This represents receivables for annual administrative fees and annual trustee fees paid by CHEFA and billed to the institutions, net of allowances.
-The variability over the past three years, ranging from \$200 in FY 2011, to \$379 in FY 2012, and to \$195 in FY 2013, is mainly a reflection of the par amount of bonds outstanding.
+The variability over the past three years, ranging from \$617 in FY 2014, to \$195 in FY 2013, and \$379 in FY 2012 is mainly a reflection of the par amount of bonds outstanding, and the timing of billing and payments received.

-Board Designated Investments - In FY 2013 there was a \$2,697 increase to \$10,638 in Board Designated Investments, resulting from strong operating performance.
-Board Designated funds in FY 2012 increased \$752 over FY 2011 to \$7,941, as a result of favorable fiscal year financial performance.
+Board Designated Investments - In FY 2014 there was an increase of \$979 to \$11,617 in Board Designated investments, resulting from strong operating performance.
+Board Designated funds in FY 2013 increased \$2,697 over FY 2012 to \$10,638 as a result of favorable fiscal year financial performance.
 Authority funds are invested in accordance with the Authority's Board approved investment policy.